Bismut-Cheeger eta form and higher spectral flow

 \begin{prop} \cite[Theorem 3.7]{Embed} Assume that $\ind D_Y^{\mu}=0\in K_G^*(B)$.
 Let $\mA_Y$, $\mA_X$ be perturbation operators associated with $D_Y^{\mu}$, $D_X^{\xi}$ respectively.
 Then there exists a perturbation operator $\mA_{\mA_Y,X}$ associated with $D_X^{\xi}$, depending on $\mA_Y$, such that modulo exact forms on $B$, for $g\in G$,

 \end{prop}

 Remark that in \cite{Embed}, the author assumed that the embedding is totally geodesic.
 In fact, this condition is not necessary because we can use the variation formula Proposition \ref{prop:2.01} to obtain the formula for the general embedding from the totally geodesic case.
-So the generalization of the Bismut-Zhang embedding formula holds for equivariant eta forms with perturbation.

 \

 \textbf{Case 1}: $\dim X$ is odd.